fmaguire/data_ordinality_paper/manuscript.md

 This mangled data is then sent to another collaborator who introduces their own errors before finally being uploaded to a publication database having accumulated ordinality and errors.
 A pervasive example of this in the life sciences is the mangling of gene names through automated formatting of them as dates by Excel [@HkW6SMFg,@UOgYpEcx].
 These mangled names are then uploaded to central databases where they continue to proliferate as other researchers make use of them.
-This means, whether it is a physical or an IT system, it is vital to have a single authorative source that can only be changed in a restricted audited way.
+This means, whether it is a physical or an IT system, it is vital to have a single authoritative source that can only be changed in a restricted audited way.
 These datasets and any updates to them should be tracked using a version control system and be thoroughly backed-up in order to ensure data integrity.
-Indeed, this kind of data integrity and versioning requirements are enumerated in many national laws and regulations governing clinical trials and pharamceutical manufacture (e.g. US Federal Drug Association's 21CFR11).
+Indeed, this kind of data integrity and versioning requirements are enumerated in many national laws and regulations governing clinical trials and pharmaceutical manufacture (e.g. US Federal Drug Association's 21CFR11).

-While most researchers, hospital administrators, and clinicians will understand the idea of data ordinality, we believe explicitly codifying the idea will be useful in many areas of pratice and system design.
+While most researchers, hospital administrators, and clinicians will understand the idea of data ordinality, we believe explicitly codifying the idea will be useful in many areas of practice and system design.
-Errors are invetible but by thinking about data ordinality, the utility of interventions that generate authoritative carefully controlled and preserved information sources becomes clear.
+Errors are inevitable but by thinking about data ordinality, the utility of interventions that generate authoritative carefully controlled and preserved information sources becomes clear.
-A cconcept of data ordinality also makes it easier to identify dangerous practices that lead to the medical "whisper game" and so helps to mitigate these situations.
+A concept of data ordinality also makes it easier to identify dangerous practices that lead to the medical "whisper game" and so helps to mitigate these situations.
 Without a clear explicit conception of data ordinality it becomes much harder to build these ideas into the design of clinical systems and research protocols.
 The more difficult it is to design systems that take this into account, the more likely it is produce a system that causes data errors.
-Ultimately, we belive that the concept of data ordinality is a very useful mental framework that will help clinicians be more mindful of data in both practice and research.
+Ultimately, we believe that the concept of data ordinality is a very useful mental framework that will help clinicians be more mindful of data in both practice and research.

 ## References {.page_break_before}